SEED® in the Making: 2005 to 2009

 From this initial meeting emerged the SEED: Social Economic Environmental Design Network.
 The network sees itself as part of a global movement driven by the belief that design can support a community from the ground up.
 Professionals experienced with design process work alongside locals who know their community and its needs to achieve the best of both worlds.
 Called “community-based design,” this practice of “trusting the local” is increasingly recognized as the most effective way to sustain the health and longevity of a place.

 The original SEED meeting on October 28 and 29, 2005 was organized by Stephen Goldsmith, Kathy Dorgan, Maurice Cox and Bryan Bell with funding from the Loeb Fellowship and assistance from Sally Young and Design Corps Fellow JoEllen Wang.

 Four subsequent meetings in New Orleans, Baltimore, Dallas, and Austin have included hundreds of more participants who have developed the concept into a working tool.

-SEED is administered by Design Corps, a 501-c-3 organization.
+SEED is administered by Design Corps, a 501(c)3 organization.
 SEED is a registered Trade Mark of Design Corps.
-The SEED Evaluator program and website is managed by Design Corps.
+The SEED Evaluator program and website are managed by Design Corps.